Five Marys FAQs

 Can we shop at the Farm Store?

-You can shop all of our M5 gear and dry goods in the front of the restaurant, Five Marys Burgerhouse, just two doors down.
+YES!
+You can shop all of our meats and M5 gear and dry goods at teh Five Marys Farm Store (normal business hours) or in the front of the restaurant, Five Marys Burgerhouse, just two doors down (restaurant hours :)

-If you’d like to order locally, choose Fort Jones Pickup and email us to let us know when you will be by to pick up at the Burgerhouse, we’ll get it ready and leave it there in the freezer for you!
+If you’d like to order locally, choose Fort Jones Pickup and email us to let us know when you will be by to pick up at the Farm Store or the Burgerhouse, we’ll get it ready for you!

 Where can we stay?